Aeroshide/Book-and-Quill/README.md

 ## HOW TO USE:
 - Make sure Spotify is opened as a window, minimizing the window is okay as long as its not minimized to system tray
 - That's kinda it, just make sure the status is green in the app, and the lyrics should just show in the app

+## Keybinds:
+Ctrl-R: Redetect Spotify (use if spotify is wrongly detected)